jobruv/EIB-Website/README.md

 <li>"Vizyon, Misyon ve Değerlerimiz (Our Vision, Mission and Values)" are now on main page.</li>
 <li>Long navbar dropdowns are now mega navbars for easier access.</li>
 <li>Revamped the Announcement page using AJAX.</li>
+<li>Used "details" html tag for FAQ(Sıkça Sorulan Sorular) page.</li>
 </ul>

 <h2>How to Run the Project</h2>
-<p>Add a table called eib-website (or you can customize it based on application.properties file in resources directory)</p>
+<p>Add a database called eib-website (or you can customize it including the password based on application.properties file in resources directory)</p>
 <p>run the project using ./mvnw spring-boot:run</p>
 <p>Enjoy</p>